saasbook/courseware/scripts/github-repos/README.md

 If STUDENTTEAM already exists, the script will resend invitation to students.

 If PREFIX is provided, it will assume the csv file contains "Group" column, and create groups(child teams) under the STUDENTTEAM, and invites them to groups.
-(Temporary for special situations in Fa23)

 Required options:
     -c, --csv=CSVFILE                CSV file containing at least "Username" named columns